Case study

 I’m running away from the enemies when a popup stops the game flow to explain me the “Deflection” system.
 I don’t understand why… aah, I do!
 It was an enemy behind me who was going to attack me!

-Pain point: Popups that cut the game-flow
+Pain point: Popups that INTERRUPT the game-flow

 Sekiro is more accessible than its predecessors thanks to a better interface and its onboarding system.